vvvvalvalval/val-on-programming/resources/templates/md/pages/about.md

 <img src="/img/vw-dcd18.jpg" class="about-profile-pic">

-My name is **Valentin Waeselynck**, I'm a French software engineer currently living in Paris, France.
+My name is **Valentin Waeselynck**, I'm a French software engineer currently living in Santo Domingo, Domican Republic.

 I started programming when I was 14, starting in the exotic domain of artificial life systems.
- Since then, I've been fortunate enough to tackle a broad range of problems with a wide variety of technologies and approaches, building modern web applications, data processing pipelines, data analysis algorithms, custom querying engines and various programming tools for supporting this work.
+ Since then, I've been fortunate enough to tackle a broad range of problems with a wide variety of technologies and approaches, building modern web applications, data processing pipelines, data analysis algorithms, custom search/query engines and various programming tools for supporting this work.

 Lately, I have specialized in the **[Clojure](https://clojure.org/)** programming language and **[Datomic](https://www.datomic.com/)** database,